mozilla/anodejsholidayseason/localization/localization_part_1.md

       translation_directory: 'static/i18n'
     }));

-We will look at the configuration values in detail during the third intallment of this L10n series.
+We will look at the configuration values in detail during the third installment of this L10n series.

 The i18n `abide` middleware sets up request processing and injects various functions we'll use for translation.